HallaSurvivor/Blog/_posts/2023-08-28-telescoping-graphons.md

 ---

 Ok, that one really _was_ quick[^3]!
-I've been traveling a TON lately (I've been to 11 conferences this year...) but now I'm finally done and I should have time to work on blog posts more regularly.
+I've been traveling a TON lately (I've been to way too many conferences this year...) but now I'm finally done and I should have time to work on blog posts more regularly.
 I have a lot of ideas, and a lot of drafts, and hopefully I'm able to get them out soon ^_^.